camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 # Changed Camunda Run start script behavior

 Camunda Run starts with the [provided `start.sh` or `start.bat` scripts]({{< ref "/user-guide/camunda-bpm-run.md#starting-with-camunda-platform-run" >}}).
-When you execute one of these scripts, Camunda Run starts, and outputs logs to the command line.
+When you execute one of these scripts, Camunda Run starts and outputs logs to the command line.

 With version 7.17, we made a small change to the behavior of these start scripts.
 If you don't provide any additional arguments to the start script, it will start Camunda Run as a detached process.
 You can then use the new `shutdown.sh`